Why Use Photo Business Cards at Conferences?

 I never liked having lawyers’ photos on their business cards; I always thought that it made them look like Caldwell Banker realtors.
-But recently in Panama at the ASIPI conference for Latin IP lawyers, I think I changed my mind.
+But recently in Colombia at the ASIPI conference for Latin IP lawyers, I think I changed my mind.

 At the conference, my friend, Uruguayan lawyer Martin Pittaluga, mentioned that he has two entirely different business cards, (1) a traditional card for day-to-day use, and (2) a second set of photo cards he uses exclusively for out-of-town conferences.
 I learned at the ASIPI conference what a powerful tool that can be.